Entrepreneurship & Start Ups

 - Google entrepreneurs.
 They bring together start ups communities providing financial support and space

 - Silicon Milkroundabout, If you are interested in joining a start up – this fair brings them together in one place, offering a range of positions from product, marketing & design to engineering

-- The New Entrepreneurs Foundation recruits 30-40 young people a year and supports them through a twelve-month programme that includes a paid work placement in an innovative company, mentoring, and learning through workshops provided by business schools and corporate sponsors such as Deloitte, McKinsey, Virgin and Tesco.
+- Centre for Entrepreneurs recruits 30-40 young people a year and supports them through a twelve-month programme that includes a paid work placement in an innovative company, mentoring, and learning through workshops provided by business schools and corporate sponsors such as Deloitte, McKinsey, Virgin and Tesco.
 It’s very much like a practical MBA.

 - Escape The City.
 A web site offering non corporate opportunities.